dmccreary/spectrum-analyzer/docs/about.md

 This book was written with the hope that we could help others along their journey to visualize data transformations.
 This skill can be quickly generalized to many other domains such as machine learning and the generation of concept embeddings.
 I hope the reader will find this as fascinating as I have.
 I dedicate this book to all my future students that learn to see the world through transformations.

-But don't miss the dance party!
+But don't miss the dance party.
 We had a lot of fun!